 Join us for a starlit screening of 2001: A Space Odyssey on April 27, 2019, in Elmdale, Kansas.

-The film will be preceded by a panel discussion, “From Star Trek to Your Cell Phone and Back: How Sci-Fi Thinking Impacts Pop Culture and Vice Versa."
+The film will be preceded by a panel discussion, “From Star Trek to Your Cell Phone and Back: How Sci-Fi Thinking Impacts Pop Culture "

 In addition to the Constellates, one way Jump!Star facilitates recalibrating the human relationship with time is through projects that take tiny steps towards rethinking it, like The Dekascope.